slackalaxy/depsck/README.md

 List port's dependencies as a row.

-Output dependencies found by `finddeps` as a single row, suitable for the "Depends on:" line in a Pkgfile.
+Output dependencies found by `finddeps` as a single row, suitable for the "# Depends on:" line in the Pkgfile.
 Dependencies from core are omitted.
 The wrapper also checks if any libs are missing by calling `revdep`.